-Prior to today's trading, shares of the parent company of Florida Power & Light Co.
-Had gained 3.7% over the past month.
-This has lagged the Utilities sector's gain of 5.06% and the S&P 500's gain of 4.96% in that time.
+Coming into today, shares of the parent company of Florida Power & Light Co.
+Had gained 0.75% in the past month.
+In that same time, the Utilities sector lost 0.07%, while the S&P 500 gained 0.16%.

 Investors will be hoping for strength from NEE as it approaches its next earnings release.
-In that report, analysts expect NEE to post earnings of $2.18 per share.
-This would mark no growth from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.24 billion, up 18.54% from the prior-year quarter.
+The company is expected to report EPS of $0.71, up 5.97% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.69 billion, up 18.98% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.38 per share and revenue of $18.99 billion, which would represent changes of +8.83% and +13.43%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.52 per share and revenue of $18.8 billion.
+These totals would mark changes of +9.09% and +4.47%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for NEE.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for NEE.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.3% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
 NEE is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note that NEE has a PEG ratio of 3.42 right now.
+Also, we should mention that NEE has a PEG ratio of 4.03.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power was holding an average PEG ratio of 3.91 at yesterday's closing price.
+The Utility - Electric Power industry currently had an average PEG ratio of 3.6 as of yesterday's close.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 73, putting it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 32% of all 250+ industries.